Skip to content

 A large, abstract public sculpture stands on a hilltop.
 The structure is made of metal and concrete, with a palm tree growing from its top.
 The downtown Los Angeles skyline is visible in the background between the sculpture's supports.
 A dirt path leads toward the structure, and the sky is bright blue with white clouds.

-The Frank Glass and Grace E. Simons Memorial Sculpture at Elysian Park.
+The Frank Glass and Grace E. Simons Memorial Sculpture draws visitors to Elysian Park.
 2025.

 A wide view of MacArthur Park Lake on a sunny day.
 The lake is filled with birds, and a line of palm trees and buildings separates the park from the downtown Los Angeles skyline.
 The sky is a clear, bright blue.

-MacArthur Park with Downtown LA in the background.
+A view of MacArthur Park has Downtown LA in the background.

 A public art installation in a park consists of a series of tall, rectangular columns.
 Some columns are made of stone, while others are decorated with colorful murals.
 A person is standing on a paved pathway, observing the artwork on a bright, sunny day.
 The columns are surrounded by grass and bushes.